Article owned by team: Information Systems and Support

 There are several ways to schedule a meeting in Teams:

-The scheduling form is where you'll give your meeting a title, invite people, and add meeting details.
+The New meeting form is where you'll give your meeting a title, invite people, and add meeting details.
 Use the Scheduling Assistant to find a time that works for everyone.

 In Scheduling Assistant, you can see attendees' time zones, schedules, and availability during different timeslots.
 The Scheduling Assistant grid will show each attendee's schedule.
 Shaded areas show when attendees are busy or have tentative meetings.
 Unshaded areas show when attendees are free.